Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering

-Despite its widespread use, a fundamental problem remains unresolved.
-Given a large collection of matrices, \emph{how can we efficiently determine which subsets should be concatenated and compressed together so that their joint low-rank approximation error remains below a prescribed tolerance?} In practice, existing compression pipelines rely on heuristic grouping strategies, architectural constraints, or domain-specific assumptions to decide which matrices share a low-rank basis \citep{wang2025qsvd, lu2025skipcat, li2025submoe}.
+However, the effectiveness of concatenated SVD critically depends on the alignment of the underlying subspaces.
+When matrices are misaligned, their concatenation can substantially increase the effective rank, and a shared low-rank approximation may incur significantly larger reconstruction error than compressing each matrix independently.
+For instance, two matrices that are individually low-rank but span different subspaces may produce a concatenated matrix with substantially higher rank.
+This leads to a fundamental question: \emph{given a large collection of matrices, how can we efficiently determine which subsets should be concatenated and compressed together so that their joint low-rank approximation error remains below a prescribed tolerance?}

+In practice, existing compression pipelines rely on heuristic grouping strategies, architectural constraints, or domain-specific assumptions to decide which matrices share a low-rank basis~\citep{wang2025qsvd, lu2025skipcat, li2025submoe}.
 Such approaches provide no explicit control over the resulting SVD reconstruction error and offer no guarantees that merging additional matrices will not violate accuracy requirements.

-At a high level, the difficulty stems from the fact that concatenating matrices fundamentally alters the spectrum of the resulting matrix.
+At a high level, the difficulty stems from the fact that concatenation fundamentally alters the singular value spectrum of the resulting matrix.
 While individual blocks may admit accurate low-rank approximations, their concatenation can increase effective rank and degrade approximation quality.
-Determining whether two or more matrices can safely share a low-rank representation therefore requires understanding how the singular values of the concatenated matrix evolve as new blocks are appended.
+Determining whether multiple matrices can safely share a low-rank representation therefore requires understanding how the singular values of the concatenated matrix evolve as new blocks are appended.
 This is inherently a spectral question and cannot be addressed by distance-based clustering or purely geometric similarity measures, as used in classical clustering methods.

 In this work, we introduce the first theoretically grounded and computationally efficient framework for \emph{compression-aware clustering} of matrices under explicit SVD reconstruction constraints.
 Our approach is based on new spectral bounds that characterize how singular values evolve under horizontal concatenation.
 Specifically, we derive two lower bounds on the singular values of concatenated matrices using classical matrix perturbation theory.
 The first bound follows from Weyl-type monotonicity under blockwise extensions \citep{weyl1912, stewart_sun1990}, providing conservative but fast guarantees.
 The second, sharper bound exploits the singular values of incremental residuals, capturing the orthogonal contribution of each appended block and yielding tighter per-block estimates.
 Leveraging these spectral lower bounds, we derive corresponding global upper bounds on the optimal rank-$r$ SVD reconstruction error of the concatenated matrix.
 These bounds are exact in the non-truncated case and remain tight in practice under truncation.
 To enable scalability, we further develop an efficient approximate estimator based on incremental truncated SVD.
 This estimator maintains approximate dominant singular values as blocks are appended, drawing on ideas from incremental PCA and SVD \citep{hall1998incremental, levy2000sequential, brand2002incremental} and randomized low-rank approximation \citep{halko2011finding, tropp2017randomized}, while avoiding construction of the full concatenated matrix.
 Importantly, we do not claim a new incremental SVD algorithm, rather, we show how incremental singular value estimation can be repurposed as a decision-making primitive for compression-aware clustering under explicit error budgets.